Banshee (roller coaster): Ride experience

 After departing from the station, the train makes a left turn towards the 167 ft chain lift hill.
 After reaching the top, the sound of a banshee screaming is played as the train drops into a heavily banked right turn.
 After reaching the bottom of the drop, riders enter a dive loop immediately followed by a vertical loop around the lift hill.
 Continuing down the valley, the train enters the third inversion, a zero-gravity roll, where riders experience the feeling of weightlessness.
 Next, the train makes an upward left-hand turn into a "pretzel knot" (an element where the train enters a dive loop, followed by an Immelmann loop).
 Upon exiting the pretzel knot, the train enters a second vertical loop before making a right turn into an inline twist.
 Following a downward left hand helix, the train makes a final banked right turn into the final brake run leading back to the station.

 Incidents

-On June 19, 2024, a 38-year-old man from Wilmington, Ohio, was critically injured after he entered a restricted area and was struck by a moving train.
+On June 19, 2024, a 38-year-old man, Arntanaro Nelso, from Wilmington, Ohio, was critically injured after he entered a restricted area and was struck by a moving train.
 He was rushed to a nearby hospital, where he died two days later on June 21.